Discovery Atlas

 Discovery Atlas is a documentary television series on the Discovery Channel and Discovery HD Theater which focuses on the cultural, sociological, and natural aspects of various countries by exploring their different peoples, traditions, and lands.
 The documentary follows the lives and individual struggles of locals, while taking in-depth looks at the countries' history and culture.
-Eight episodes have been broadcast so far on the Discovery Channel: the first episode, Discovery Atlas: China Revealed aired October 1, 2006, and was followed by Discovery Atlas: Italy Revealed, Brazil Revealed, and Australia Revealed.
-The most recent episodes (from 2008) have been focused on France, Japan, Egypt and Russia.

-According to the Miami Herald, the series will be shown over five years and focus on a total of 20 countries, with the possibility of more.
-Four countries will be featured each year.
-Other sources, including the Australian Discovery Channel and Discovery Communications Inc websites, have said that the series will focus on thirty countries.
+According to the Miami Herald, the series was meant to be shown over five years and focus on a total of 20 countries, with four countries to be featured each year.
+Other sources, including the Australian Discovery Channel and Discovery Communications Inc websites, said that the series would focus on thirty countries.
+However, the eleventh and final episode to air would be Russia Revealed.